What options would increase federal revenues?

 Boosting Economic Activity

 All else equal, a bigger economy generates more tax revenue.
 Policies that boost economic activity, incomes, and wealth can thus lift revenues as well.
-Examples include policies that increase the number of people in the labor force, the number of hours they work, their skills, and physical and intellectual capital.
+Examples include policies that increase the number of people in the labor force, the number of hours they work, and their skills.
+Policymakers can also modify the tax code to increase workers’ physical and intellectual capital.

 Immigration reform is one way to boost economic activity.
 Bringing new workers into the country would expand the labor force and attract new capital; allowing unauthorized workers to enter the legal workforce would boost their productivity and taxable wages.